 In 2013 I photographed my first wedding.
 We were students at university and I had no idea what I wanted to do when I finished.
 But I didn’t think wedding photography was on the cards.
 I just didn’t have the confidence or skills, I couldn’t be trusted to capture someones wedding!
+Could I?

 We delivered the photos to a very happy bride and groom who sent us back a lovely thank you card.
 The feeling from that was intense, we’d done this thing.

 I realised the impact of how important it was and that we’d captured something really special for this happy couple.

 We were just grateful for the opportunity.

 I learned wedding photography didn’t have to be a strict and posed environment.
 It could be natural, relaxed and fun!

 I realised I love telling people’s stories, and I loved doing it in a natural way.